Burke-Lauenroth-Lab/workflow_guidelines/README.md

-# Structure, Workflow, and Standards for the Ecohydrology Laboratory GitHub Organization
+# Structure, Workflow, and Standards for the Dryland Ecology Laboratory GitHub Organization
 ------

 * Version: Sep 16, 2016, modified December 11, 2017
 * Authors: Alexander Reeder, Daniel Schlaepfer, Zachary Kramer, Caitlin Andrews

-This is a general guide to the structure, workflow, and standards of the Ecohydrology Laboratory GitHub Organization.
-The Ecohydrology Laboratory GitHub Organization consists of many different repositories, each with a different code base and utility aimed at promoting out ability to model ecohydrology.
+This is a general guide to the structure, workflow, and standards of the Dryland Ecology Laboratory GitHub Organization.
+The Dryland Ecology Laboratory GitHub Organization consists of many different repositories, each with a different code base and utility aimed at promoting out ability to model ecohydrology.
 We use the ['Github flow'](https://guides.github.com/introduction/flow/) (a 'feature branch workflow') as the basis for our projects.

 ## Table of Contents